getodk/docs/docs/collect-connect.rst

 We recommend using :ref:`ODK Central <central-intro>` as your server and configuring Collect by :ref:`App User QR code <central-users-app-overview>`.
 The easiest way to get a Central server is by using `ODK Cloud <https://getodk.org/#odk-cloud>`_.
 If you have technical skills, you can also :doc:`self-host <central-install>` on your own infrastructure.

 If you'd just like to try out ODK Collect without setting up a server, you can use sample forms on the demo server.
 You can set this up by tapping :guilabel:`Try a demo` at the bottom of the screen when you first launch Collect.
-The demo project can later be :ref:`deleted <delete-project>`.
+The demo project can be :ref:`deleted <delete-project>` later.

 If you'd like to connect Collect to more than one server (or to the same server using different users) you can :ref:`add a new Project <collect-add-project>` for each server (or user).